-Packers president says they’re ‘not idiots’ and Aaron Rodgers ‘will be back’
+Aaron Rodgers says ‘I don’t think that there’s any reason why I wouldn’t be back’ with Packers

 It’s not clear how receptive the Packers would be to a request by Rodgers to adjust his contract.

-“Aaron Rodgers wanting a new deal would be a new wrinkle since he has [three] years left on the contract extension he signed in 2018 that made him the NFL’s highest paid player,” contracts and salary cap analyst and former agent Joel Corry wrote on Twitter.
+“Aaron Rodgers wanting a new deal would be a new wrinkle since he has [three] years left on the contract extension he signed in 2018 that made him the NFL’s highest paid player,” former agent Joel Corry, a contracts and salary cap analyst, wrote on Twitter.
 “An extension would increase the odds of Jordan Love becoming a wasted draft pick.”

 Brandt wrote: “The problem with the ‘Packers can just restructure, give Rodgers more, gain Cap room’ take is this: Packers are not a ‘push out the Cap pain’ team (I know, I hated doing it).
 But Aaron is an asset that can force their hand on Cap restructuring and more.”